-Module B - Aspects of Retail Pharmacy and Pharmacology of the Nervous System

-6.0 Quarter Credit Hours This module is designed to provide the student with responsibilities of a technician filling prescriptions, including the information required to fill prescriptions and typing the prescription label.
+Module B - Aspects of Retail Pharmacy and Pharmacology of the Nervous System6.0 Quarter Credit HoursThis module is designed to provide the student with responsibilities of a technician filling prescriptions, including the information required to fill prescriptions and typing the prescription label.
 This module also covers how to read a drug label.
 Medications for the nervous system are covered including a study of medications for neurological conditions, mental disorders and a discussion on muscle relaxants.
 This module will include C.P.R. certification.
 Hands-on skills in the laboratory practice setting are performed.
 Prerequisites: None.
 Lec.
 Hrs.
 040 Lab Hrs.
 040 Other Hrs.
-000
+000 and Oncology Pharmacy Practice 6.0 Quarter Credit Hours This module is designed to introduce the student to the professional aspects of working in pharmacy technology.
+Subjects covered include a history of and changing roles of pharmacists and pharmacy technicians.
+This module covers the law and ethics of pharmacy which includes the Food and Drug Act, The 1970 Comprehensive Drug Abuse Prevention and Control Act, and other modern-day drug legislation.
+The respiratory system is discussed along with medications for respiratory tract disorders.
+Oncology agents are covered in this module along with HIV/AIDS.
+Calculations and dimensional analysis of drug dosages are covered.
+Hands-on skills in the laboratory practice setting are performed.
+Prerequisites: None.
+Lec.
+Hrs.
+040 Lab Hrs.
+040 Other Hrs.
+000 of the Integumentary System and Senses

-Module C - History and Ethics of Pharmacy and Pharmacology of the Respiratory System & Nuclear and Oncology Pharmacy Practice 6.0 Quarter Credit Hours
+Module C - History and Ethics of Pharmacy and Pharmacology of the Respiratory System & Nuclear